FlameKat53/Twister-OS-Patcher/README.md

 ### Commands
 ```
 twistpatch:           Runs the GUI patcher
+twistpatch --nogui:   Runs the CLI patcher
 twistpatch --update:  Removes and reinstalls TwistPatcher to get the latest code
 twistpatch --remove:  Uninstalls TwistPatcher from your system
 ```

 # Icon